nyamsjn/Jenkins_multiBranch22/README.md

-New changes done by developer
+New changes done by developer Jonathan N

-some more changes dondddddddeddd
+some more changes dondddddddeddd testsssssss

 cccccc